Anjali-Shalimar/Detecting-Sarcasm-in-News-Headlines/README.md

 # Detecting Sarcasm in News Headlines
-The analysis uses Recurrent Neural Networks , LSTM and NLP techniques in Python to classify a given news headline as sarcastic or otherwise.
+The analysis uses Recurrent Neural Networks , LSTM and NLP techniques in Python to identify a given news headline as sarcastic or otherwise.

 ## **Recommended platform to run the code file**